 Given those choices, I probably would have held my nose and gone with Figgins.
 But Olivo isn't that much worse of a choice.

-Now suspended for 50 games.
-Come on, Forrest.
-Just because it's legal in Washington...
+Forrest Snow - Suspended for the first 50 games of the season.
+(Come on, Forrest.
+Just because it's legal in Washington...)

 2013 AAA/AA: 5-5, 2.96 ERA, 84 K, 28 BB, 1.085 WHIP